Staff

 Senior Program Officer, Piper Fund

-Kathy Bonnifield (she/her/hers) is an accomplished, connected leader with 20 years of experience building the space for and power of justice-based collective action - across the United States and globally.
-Through her fundraising and grantmaking activities, Kathy has supported a diversity of groups, including those working on behalf of democratic institut...
+Kathy is an accomplished, connected leader with over 20 years of nonprofit and philanthropic experience building the space for and power of justice-based collective action—across the United States and globally.

-Kathy Bonnifield (she/her/hers) is an accomplished, connected leader with 20 years of experience building the space for and power of justice-based collective action - across the United States and globally.
-Through her fundraising and grantmaking activities, Kathy has supported a diversity of groups, including those working on behalf of democratic institutions that secure and protect human rights: an independent judiciary operating beyond political interference and unencumbered access to fair elections.
+Kathy is an accomplished, connected leader with over 20 years of nonprofit and philanthropic experience building the space for and power of justice-based collective action—across the United States and globally.

-As a Program Officer, Kathy works to unite groups across traditional divides to unleash the power of common purpose.
-In support of that mission, Kathy has spearheaded specialized trainings and shared-learning forums to expand the impact of individual organizations by drawing them into a larger community of advocates.
+As senior program officer at the Piper Fund, Kathy works to unite groups across traditional divides to unleash the power of common purpose of protecting and advancing judicial integrity.
+In support of that mission, Kathy has spearheaded specialized trainings, messaging research, and shared-learning forums to expand the impact of individual organizations by drawing them into a larger community of advocates.

 Read more